irishcoders/memory-games/README.md

 ### Other Debugging processes

 The app `html` and `ccs` code has been tested using The W3C Mark Up Validator (<https://validator.w3.org/nu/#textarea>) and The W3C CSS Validator (<https://jigsaw.w3.org/css-validator/validator>).
 A LightHouse test has also been carried out during the debugging phase of the app development.

+### Unfixed Bugs

+- The Math Game media query needs resizing on smaller device.
+Still in the process of resolving and will be fixed in the next game update.
+- LightHouse reports 68% for Math Game accesibility and this will be fixed in the next game update.

 ## Future Development